datasektionen/bawang-content/en/organisation/body.md

 [Recruitment Policy](https://styrdokument.datasektionen.se/rekryteringspolicy),
 [d-Funk Policy](https://styrdokument.datasektionen.se/dfunkpolicy) and our [Information Distribution Guidelines](https://styrdokument.datasektionen.se/informationsspridningsguidelines).
 You can also find them listed on the right side of this page.
+We also have a [Cohabitatation Agreement](https://static.datasektionen.se/organisation/samboendeavtal2022) regulating how the chapter hall META is shared between The Computer Science Chapter and the Chapter for Media Technology.

 ### Members